RustScan/RustScan/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/rustscan.svg)](https://repology.org/project/rustscan/versions)

-RustScan only officially supports Cargo installations, if you want to use that please install Rust and then `cargo install rustscanto use that please install Rust and then `cargo install rustscan
+RustScan only officially supports Cargo installations, if you want to use that please install Rust and then `cargo install rustscan`
 # ✨ Features

 - Scans all 65k ports in **3 seconds**.